Kiranmore26/Arraylist-and-LinkedList/README.md

 		al.add("Xyz");

 		System.out.println(al);
-//		iterator use to print element one by one
+		 //iterator use to print element one by one
 		Iterator itr = al.iterator();
 		while(itr.hasNext())
 		{
 			System.out.println(itr.next());
 		}
-//		use to clear everything
+		//use to clear everything
 		al.clear();
 		System.out.println(al);
-//		it is use to make a copy .
+		//it is use to make a copy .

 		System.out.println(al);
-//		it will tell the last index of that object if it not present then output will be negative
-		System.out.println(al.lastIndexOf("PQR")); //last position
+		 // it will tell the last index of that object if it not present then output will be negative System.out.println(al.lastIndexOf("PQR")); //last position
 		System.out.println(al.lastIndexOf("PQr")); //-1
-//		it check wether it is empty or not
+		//it check wether it is empty or not System.out.println(al.isEmpty());
-		System.out.println(al.isEmpty());

 		System.out.println(al.contains("Pqr"));
-//		it will tell the first index value of that of value
+		//it will tell the first index value of that of value System.out.println(al.indexOf("PQR"));
-		System.out.println(al.indexOf("PQR"));
 		al.remove("PQR");
 		System.out.println(al);

-//		al.removeRange(0,3);
-//		it will pirnt the sublist
+		//it will pirnt the sublist
 		System.out.println(al.subList(1, 3));
-//		 	 it will tell the size of arraylist
+	 	// it will tell the size of arraylist System.out.println(al.size());
-		System.out.println(al.size());
-//		it will reset new value at given index
+		//it will reset new value at given index al.set(0, "KKKKK");
-		al.set(0, "KKKKK");
 		System.out.println(al);
 	}

 }